Webhooks

 if cancellation policy is immediately, customer

-.
-Then on the same day or the next day, customer gets cancelled andcustomer.cancelled
+status:ACTIVE->PENDING_CANCELLATION.
+Then on the same day or the next day, customer gets cancelled andcustomer.cancelledevent is triggered.

 Event Timelines: Cancellation due to customer request